 Council Leitrim update — 2026-06-15

-Leitrim County Council has opened a call for Expressions of Interest under the new Outdoor Recreation Infrastructure Scheme (ORIS) for 2026/27, announced by the Department of Rural & Community Development.
-The scheme aims to support outdoor recreational infrastructure and amenities in countryside areas across Ireland, with Leitrim inviting local groups and developers to submit proposals that could enhance parks, trails and sporting facilities.
+Leitrim County Council has opened the call for Expressions of Interest under the new Outdoor Recreation Infrastructure Scheme (ORIS) for 2026/27.
+The scheme, announced by the Department of Rural & Community Development, aims to support outdoor recreational infrastructure and amenities in countryside areas across Ireland.
+Councillors are inviting proposals that will enhance sporting facilities, walking routes and other leisure assets throughout the county.

-In Dromahair, the community park at Friarstown is already set for a significant upgrade.
-Plans are underway to build two padel courts, each measuring twenty metres by ten metres.
-The courts will feature artificial turf surfaces with integrated drainage and concrete bases to allow year‑round play.
-Perimeter fencing of glass and steel mesh will rise four metres high, while LED lighting units mounted on columns between six and eight metres tall will enable evening use.
-Access pathways and net systems are also part of the design, providing a complete playing environment for residents and visitors.
+In Dromahair, the local Arts and Recreation Centre is preparing a new padel complex at Friarstown Community Park.
+The plan calls for two courts measuring 20 metres by 10 metres each, surrounded by glass and steel mesh fencing four metres high.
+Both courts will have artificial turf surfaces with integrated drainage and concrete bases to allow year‑round play.
+LED lighting units mounted on columns six to eight metres tall will enable evening use, while access pathways and net systems are also part of the design.
+The project reflects the growing popularity of padel across Ireland and offers a new recreational option for residents and visitors alike.

 Summary written by localnews.ie from the original source coverage.
 Click through for the full report.